 Day 3: Dades valley » Todgha Gorges » Sahara Desert :

-• After breakfast in your accommodation, you depart the spectacular Dades valley, and move on towards Tinghir, where there will be a deviation to a minor road following the river of Todgha Gorge.
+• On the 3rd day of your Morocco itinerary and after breakfast in your accommodation, you depart the spectacular Dades valley, and move on towards Tinghir, where there will be a deviation to a minor road following the river of Todgha Gorge.
 Contemplate the scenic panoramic views of the old Jewish and Berber mud villages, overlooking the valley.
 Some time at leisure, to enjoy the immensity of the huge red cliffs of 400 M, where many international rock climbers come to enjoy their preferred sport.

 • The Todgha Gorge is recognised worldwide for being one of the most spectacular rocky canyons.
 No wonder this place has been used for filming many movies due to its magnificent natural setting, one of the most famous movies being the “Mummy”.